-Beginning his fourth season as the head coach of the USM men's track & field program, Ryan Harkleroad assumed the reigns of the program in 2014-15 season after serving as an assistant coach for two seasons.
+Beginning his fifth season as the head coach of the USM men's track & field program, Ryan Harkleroad assumed the reigns of the program in 2014-15 season after serving as an assistant coach for two seasons.

 In his first season, Harkleroad led the Huskies to their second consecutive runner-up finish at the Little East Conference Cross Country Championships and conference titles during the indoor and outdoor season earning LEC Indoor and Outdoor Coaching Staff of the Year Honors.
 The Huskies had a program best fourth-place finish at the NEICAAA Open New England Indoor Championships, and a program best sixth-place finish at the 2015 NCAA Indoor National Championships.
 The Huskies set school records in five events, qualified six athletes in five events (triple jump, long jump, 4x400m, 400m, 800m) for the NCAA Championships, and earned six All-American honors (National Champion in triple jump, runner-up in long jump, and seventh place in 4x400m relay).